FAQ industrial style plumbing decoration

 Pre-assembled and assembled Deco Kits are always supplied with the chosen finish and ready to install.

-How do I mount it?
+How do I assemble screw connections?

 The tubes are manually tightened in their fitting and thanks to the tapered thread (BSPT Whitworth) they lock automatically when fully tightened.